reeseH146/SINSF-showcase-scripts/README.md

    - Data hiding
    - Polymorphism

-# Functional programming
- - Introduce python functional concepts
-   - Lambda
-   - Map & filter
-   - Generators
-   - Decorators
-   - Recursion

 # Algorithms
 ## Search algorithms
- - Explains how the search works and then steps through the search by action
+ - Explains how the search works and then steps through
  - Linear search
  - Binary search